nbargnesi/xy/docs/apiref.rst

    The configuration module's shutdown hook.

-.. function:: void write_default_config(const char *)
+.. function:: void write_default_config()

-   Writes the default xy configuration to the path specified.
+   Writes the default xy configuration to the xy runtime configuration path.

+.. function:: void config_reinit()

+   Reinitializes the configuration from the xy runtime configuration path.

 util.h
 ======

-A collection of utility functions meant to stand alone from other XY modules.
+A collection of utility functions meant to stand alone from other xy modules.

+.. function:: char * rc_path()

+   Returns the path of xy's runtime configuration.
+The returned string should be freed by the caller.

 .. function:: bool streq(const char *, const char *)